seven-of-eleven/designare-z390-opencore-efi/README.md

 - Thunderbold 3 (including charging and hotsqapping)

 ## What doesn't work
-- NVRAM emulation
+- ~~NVRAM emulation~~
-- Correct pre-kernel screen resolution (OC UI and pre-driver Apple loading screen is slightly stretched)
+- ~~Correct pre-kernel screen resolution (OC UI and pre-driver Apple loading screen is slightly stretched)~~ Turns out it's just that my monitors weird

 ## What you need to change
 I've removed the `MLB`, `SystemSerialNumber`, `SystemUUID` fields under `PlatformInfo` inside the `OC/config.plist` and replaced them with `[REPLACEME]`.
 You should fill these in to get everything to work properly.
 Thankfully, the Dortania (OpenCore) guys [mentioned this in their guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html#generate-a-new-serial).